zhongyingchen/zhongyingchen.github.io/_pages/about.md

 I'm a Ph.D. candidate in Computer Science at [City University of Hong Kong (CityU)](https://www.cityu.edu.hk/), where I am so fortunate to be advised by [Prof. Jun Wang](https://scholars.cityu.edu.hk/en/persons/jun-wang(6d556e00-9da5-4b40-9602-8ee68ce4e526).html) (*IEEE Life Fellow, IAPR Fellow, Member of Academia Europaea*).
 I obtained my M.Sc. in mechanical engineering from [The Hong Kong University of Science and Technology (HKUST)](https://hkust.edu.hk/)  in 2018 and a B.E. degree in energy engineering from [Xi’an Jiaotong University](http://en.xjtu.edu.cn/) in 2017.
 I was a Ph.D. student in mechanical engineering at [HKUST](https://hkust.edu.hk/) during 2018.09-2020.08 before transferring to the [department of computer science](https://www.cs.cityu.edu.hk/about-us/department) at [CityU](https://www.cityu.edu.hk/).

 I work on optimization algorithms, neural networks, computational intelligence techniques, and their applications in energy systems (e.g., electrical power generation and building energy systems).
-My Ph.D. research at CityU focuses on developing collaborative neurodynamic optimization approaches to operate the systems eciently.
+My Ph.D. research at CityU focuses on developing collaborative neurodynamic optimization approaches to operate the systems efficiently.
 It includes three issues: (i) *planning via mixed-integer/global optimization*, (ii) *planning in a distributed way via nonconvex distributed optimization*, and (iii) *control using a neurodynamics-driven approach*.

-Recently, I am quite interested in the intersection of machine learning and optimization methods.
+Recently, I am quite interested in the intersection of machine learning and optimization algorithms.

 ***I will graduate in 2023 summer and am currently on the job market.**